 The company has entered into operating leases for office premises, hostel buildings and others.
 These are generally cancellable and are renewable by mutual consent on mutually agreed terms.
-The operating lease payments of Rs 0,58 Jacs (Previous year: Rs 75,91 Jacs) has been recognised in the Statement of Profit and Loss.
+The operating lease payments of NII (Previous year: Rs 0.58 lacs) has been recognised in the Statement of Profit and Loss.